mchomem/angular-material-crud/README.md

 # AngularMaterialCrud

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.
+This project is based in the video tutorial [Youtube - Angular 13 CRUD with Angular Material UI | json-server | Angular Reactive Form](https://www.youtube.com/watch?v=jGbP620NahE)

+## Json Server

+First of all, run `json-server --watch db.json` for a dev server.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding